AdobeDocs/workfront.en/help/quicksilver/maestro/maestro-overview.md

 * Fully customize your workflows, from deciding what object types (or record types) your organization uses to configuring how these objects link to one another.
 * Link to object types from other systems, creating a coherent framework for all your processes.

-## Currently available Adobe Workfront planning features
+## Currently available Adobe Workfront Planning features

-The following table illustrates the main features that will be available in Workfront planning, and a timeline of their availability.
+The following table illustrates the main features that will be available in Workfront Planning, and a timeline of their availability.
 The list does not include all features.

-For information about new features and when they are released, see [Adobe Workfront planning release activity](/help/quicksilver/maestro/release-activity.md).
+For information about new features and when they are released, see [Adobe Workfront Planning release activity](/help/quicksilver/maestro/release-activity.md).

 |       Feature                                      |     Available now  |     Available soon   |     In research  |
 |----------------------------------------------------|:-----------------------------:|:--------------------------------:|:----------------:|